 Lackawanna County is home to the region’s largest city which is Scranton.
-Lackawanna County is located in the Wilkes-Barre, Scranton, Hazleton Metropolitan Statistical Area.
-Similar to most of Northeastern Pennsylvania counties; Lackawanna County enjoys excellent access to major markets in the Eastern USA.
+Lackawanna County is located in the Scranton-Wilkes-Barre-Hazleton Metropolitan Statistical Area.
+Similar to most of Northeastern Pennsylvania counties; Lackawanna County enjoys excellent access to major markets in the Eastern US.
 Interstates 81, 380 and 476 traverse this area.
 Rail service is also available from several operators.
-Air transit is available from the Wilkes-Barre- Scranton International Airport.
+Air transit is available from the Wilkes-Barre/ Scranton International Airport.
 Four season recreational amenities are abundant.

 There is significant developed KOZ land available for business expansion and attraction at industrial and business parks.
 Lackawanna County has a diversified economic mix with manufacturing, logistics and health care providing significant employment opportunities.
 There is also a thriving entrepreneurial presence with three business incubators.
 The Regional Bioscience Initiative aims to promote NEPA as an ideal location to start-up or expand bio-science related businesses.

-There are 8 colleges and universities in Lackawanna County offering certificate, associate, bachelor, master and doctoral programs including The Commonwealth Medical College.
+There are eight colleges and universities in Lackawanna County offering certificate, associate, bachelor, master and doctoral programs including The Geisinger Commonwealth School of Medicine.

-The Scranton-Wilkes-Barre Rail Riders, the Triple A affiliate of the New York Yankees, Steamtown National Park, Montage Mountain Ski Area, The Toyota Pavilion, Scranton Cultural Center are just a sampling of recreational amenities that offer many options for entertainment.
+The Scranton-Wilkes-Barre Rail Riders, the Triple A affiliate of the New York Yankees, Steamtown National Park, Montage Mountain Resorts, The Pavilion at Montage Mountain, and Scranton Cultural Center are just a sampling of recreational amenities that offer many options for entertainment.
 There are also many other sites, parks and trails offering outdoor adventures.

 *Excludes federal, state and local governments, as well as school districts